-We are pleased to announce details of our two Keynote Speakers for ISTS41:
+We are pleased to announce details of four Keynote Speakers for ISTS41:

 Hector Barrios-Garrido - Evolution of sea turtle community-based conservation in Latin America and the Caribbean